Roland-Hufnagel/Art-Gallery/README.md

 # New Next Project

 This project was created from the neue fische `next` template.
+Try to figure out something.

 You can [🔗 **use this template on CodeSandbox**](https://codesandbox.io/p/sandbox/github/neuefische/web-exercises/tree/main/templates/next?file=/README.md) or locally by running this command in your Terminal: